gustavooferreira/bfutils/README.md

 - Find if a given arbitrary float belongs to the set of tradeable odds
 - Round, Floor and Ceiling rounding operations when the float doesn't match one of the tradeable values allowed
 - Find how many ticks away two odds are from each other
-- Shift an odd by X ticks.
+- Shift an odd by X ticks

 See it in action: